Xilinx/ACCL/docs/overview.rst

 ACCL consists of two parts: the FPGA circuitry required to implement the collectives, and a host driver which configures the FPGA circuits and exposes the functionality they implement to software running on the host.
-In addition, ACCL includes several software components which ease development of ACCL-enabled applications: a C++ library of functions designed to allow FPGA kernels to
+In addition, ACCL includes several software components which ease development of ACCL-enabled applications:
+A C++ library of functions designed to control the communication from the host and ACCL HLS bindings to control the communication from programmable logic.

 .. _overview_cclo_subsystem: